datarhei/restreamer/docs/index.md

 title: Documentation
 ---

-Welcome to the Datarhei/Restreamer documentation, which should help you to install and configure Restreamer for your device.
+Welcome to the Restreamer documentation, which helps you to install and configure Restreamer for your device.
 All other questions about the streaming microcosm and technical facts are explained [in our Wiki](../wiki).

 Restreamer is built on [Docker](../wiki/docker.html).
 If you don't know Docker, don't be scared.
 Extensive knowledge isn't required!
 {: .notice--info}

+## Requirements

+* An IP camera, USB camera, or RaspiCam
+* A x86_64 or ARM computer running Windows, macOS, or Linux
+* A working Docker installation

 ## Quick start